RicardoMartins-Ferreira/WorkshopR_Bioinformatics_FCUP2024/README.md

 # WorkshopR_Bioinformatics_FCUP2024
-Introduction to bioinformatics in R: from basics to multi-omics
+Introduction to bioinformatics in R: from basics to multi-omics.

 ## Overview